Netcentric/access-control-validator/docs/testfiles.md

 ## Overall structure a of an AC test definition file

 Every testfile comprises one or more variables section(s) (optional) and a „tests“ section.
 Inside, there can be testcases for one or more groups/systemuser.
-A group/systemuser for wich tescases should be executed gets defined by the respective ID.
+A group/systemuser for wich testcases should be executed gets defined by the respective ID.
 Inside each block, there can be page related testcases inside a „pages“ block and user/group related testcases inside a „useradmin“ block.

 So here’s the overall structure:
 ```